 2. day Saarbrücken - Mettlach 59 km

-From Saarbrücken, the Saar takes you first of all through the former coal mining area and to the town of Saarlouis, still in the style of a French fortress constructed by Vauban today.
+From Saarbrücken, the Saar takes you through the former coal mining area and to the town of Saarlouis, still in the style of a French fortress constructed by Vauban today.
 A stop in Völklingen is an absolute must-do.
 The Völklinger Hütte is one of 33 UNESCO World Cultural Heritage sites in Germany and in its importance equal to the Egyptian pyramids, the Chinese Wall, the cathedral of Cologne or the Great Barrier Reef in Australia.
 Visiting the Völklinger Hütte is a real adventure.
-You will have the chance to walk deep into the dark corridors of the chargers’ hall as well as to climb high up to the viewing platform by the blast furnace.
+You will have the chance to walk deep into the dark corridors of the chargers’ hall as well as to climb high up to the viewing platform on the blast furnace.
 Afterwards, you will follow the splendidly constructed bike trail and the Saar through the beautiful landscape around Merzig until reaching the impressive Saar loop.
 Here, you should exchange your bikes for walking shoes and walk up to the vantage point ‚Cloef’.
 After only 30 minutes you will enjoy a spectacular view over the Saar loop and the surrounding landscape!

 3. day Mettlach - Trier 42 km